-- Idea: What is your idea?
+1. Idea: What is your idea?
 Define it.
 Be succinct.
-Imagine you were in a elevator with a potential pledger and you only had 60sec to pitch to them.
-What exactly would you say to them?
+Imagine you were in a elevator with a potential pledger and you only had 60 seconds to pitch to them.
+What exactly would you say?
 What is the hook that piques their interest?

-- Budget: How much $ do you need?
-You have to factor in cost of the project, rewards, success fees and credit card fees.
-We recommend starting with the project and rewards costs, and then adding the 8% for fees.
+2. Budget: How much money do you need?
+You have to factor in the cost of the project, rewards, success fees, and credit card fees.
+We recommend starting with the project and rewards costs, and then adding the 6.5% for fees.

-- Marketing & Promo: How will you get people to pledge?
+6. Marketing & Promo: How will you tell people about your campaign?
+What will make them pledge?
 Identify a strategy for each communication channel - it can just be a one liner.

 The next few sections will help you flesh out some of the finer details.